emqx/emqx-docs/cfg-manual-docgen/configuration-manual-ee-en.md

   *Default*: `{"keep-alive":"timeout=5","content-type":"application/json","connection":"keep-alive","cache-control":"no-cache","accept":"application/json"}`

-  The headers of the HTTP request.<br/>
+  The headers of the HTTP request.<br />
 Template with variables is allowed.